$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: -graded cohomology of a point

-We give a better description of Mixed Cones of Type I from Theorem \ref{m1cone} by giving a description of it in terms of its cohomology classes.
-We have the following result. \begin{theorem} Let
+We give a better description of Mixed Cone of Type I corresponding to $\ka_2$ from the analogue of Theorem \ref{m1cone} by giving a full description of it in terms of its cohomology classes.
+By symmetry the description is valid for Mixed Cone of Type I corresponding to $\ka_1$ and $\ka_3$.